Educating the Forgotten Children of Rural China

 - This training is made possible through funds raised at the biennial Shanghai Gala and through a partnership with the Shanghai Putuo district.

-Shuang He Elementary – Peiyang Region, Guizhou Province
+– Peiyang Region, Guizhou Province

 - The mountainous geography of Guizhou presents special transportation challenges, leaving the province underdeveloped and disadvantaged.
 Most families in Peiyang, Guizhou struggle with poverty and food shortage, and more than half of the students must regularly walk more than three miles to school, even in difficult weather conditions.